 The National Spinal Cord Injury Statistical Center ("NSCISC") estimates that as of 2021 there were 296,000 people in the United States living with SCI, and that the annual incidence of SCI cases is approximately 17,900 new cases per year.
-Based on information from a 2017 report by the NSCISC, 40.4% of the total U.S. population of SCI patients suffered injuries between levels T4 and L5.
-Four published ReWalk trials with respect to such eligible SCI patients had an aggregate screening acceptance rate of 50% considering all current FDA limitations, resulting in an estimated 20.2% of the total population of SCI patients being qualified candidates for current ReWalk products under its medical labeling criteria.
-There may be other permanent or short-term factors that affect the market size such as the ability to participate in the training program, the ability to use the device in the user's current home environment as well as available companion support.
-With regards to our ReStore product for stroke rehabilitation, as the indication of use is currently in rehabilitation clinics providing therapy in the U.S. for example, we currently see that only a limited portion of the clinics have decided to include ReStore in their stroke rehab program.
+Based on information from a 2021 report by the NSCISC, 40% of the total U.S. population of SCI patients suffered injuries between levels T4 and L5.
+Four published ReWalk trials with respect to such eligible SCI patients had an aggregate screening acceptance rate of 50% considering all current FDA limitations, resulting in an estimated 20% of the total population of SCI patients being qualified candidates for current ReWalk products under its medical labeling criteria.
+There may be other permanent or short-term factors that affect the market size uch as a the ability to participate in the training program, the ability to use the device in the user's current home environment as well as available companion support.
+With regards to our ReStore product for stroke rehabilitation, as the indication of use is currently in rehabilitation clinics our target market is based on the number of current and future clinics who treat stroke patients.
+Although there are thousands of inpatient, outpatient and rehabilitation clinics providing therapy in the U.S. for example, we currently see that only a limited portion of the clinics have decided to include ReStore in their stroke rehab program.
 For more information on our expectations regarding these plans, see "-Our future growth and operating results will depend on our ability to develop and commercialize new products and penetrate new markets" below.
 For more information regarding the potential market for future products, including our lightweight soft suit exoskeleton, see "Part I, Item 1.
 Business-ReWalk Personal and ReWalk Rehabilitation Products-Market Opportunity" above.